MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 In this tutorial, we'll walk through the process of building a bot by using the Bot Builder SDK for Node.js and testing it with the Bot Framework Emulator.

-## Get the SDK
+## Install the SDK
-We'll start by getting the SDK and installing the necessary dependencies.
+We'll start by installing the SDK and the necessary dependencies.
 First, create a folder for your bot, navigate to it, and run the following **npm** command:

 ```